I only recently discovered toilet paper tablets. Now that I know about them, I wonder how we all managed without TP tabs for so long.

 Compared to regular toilet paper, TP tabs are:

 - Compact: They take up a lot less space in your home or bag

 - Thicker and Stronger: When rehydrated, TP tablets are much thicker and stronger than standard TP.
 It depends on the brand, but they are around the thickness of a baby wipe.

 - Wet: This makes them easier to clean yourself with.
 You can also let the cloths dry out if you need dry toilet paper.

 Uses for Toilet Paper Tablets

 The obvious use for toilet paper tablets is as TP.
 Compared to normal toilet paper, the tablets take up much less space.
 This makes them suitable for emergency preparedness supplies.

 Sure, there are other alternatives to toilet paper for emergency prep, but these tablets sure beat using “family cloths” or a plastic bottle bidet!

 2. Bug Out Bags

-Everyone should have a Bug Out Bag packed (Bug Out Bag Checklist) in case they need to evacuate their home (if you think the term Bug Out Bag sounds too crazy, then just call it your “evacuation kit”).
+Everyone should have a Bug Out Bag packed (Bug Out Bag essentials) in case they need to evacuate their home (if you think the term Bug Out Bag sounds too crazy, then just call it your “evacuation kit”).